ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 That was Tuesday evening, March 1st, 2022.
 I still had work in the morning.

-# Chapter 6 - Third Week at Flatley Inc, 3/2 on
+# Chapter 6 - Third Week at Senger-Huel, 3/2 on

 > "You ever meet someone, and it just seems to click instantly?
 You like the same things, share the same opinions - it seems lke you've known them your whole life.
 It could be fate, or it could be that you have a listening device planted under the dashbaord of your car." - Jeffrey Donovan narrating as Michael Westen from Broadcast TV's _Burn Notice_